 - Concurrency limit: Number of requests executing in parallel at any given moment within a certain Store of a branch

-Xata uses three Store types with individual concurrency limits:
+Xata uses store types with individual concurrency limits:

-In case the concurrency limit in a Store is exceeded, requests to it are throttled internally with a timeout of 50ms.
+In the event the concurrency limit in a store is exceeded, requests to it are throttled internally with a timeout of 100ms.
 After reaching the timeout, the API errors with HTTP response code

 Xata's SDK clients throttle and retry

-429 requests until they can be processed with the units available.
+429 requests until they can be processed.
 Instead of throwing an application error when you have a significant amount of traffic, it degrades the speed without failing.
 Whenever a request needs to be throttled by the SDK, it prints an application log with the amount of extra time it took to be processed.
-To avoid noticeable speed impact in your application, you can increase the assigned units to your branch.
+To avoid noticeable speed impact in your application, you can upgrade your plan.